-The building that has been home to the Shipping Museum since 1991 is one of the few that survived when the city was burned to the ground by British and Portuguese troops after the siege of 1813.
+The building that has been home to the Basque Maritime Museum since 1991 is one of the few that survived when the city was burned to the ground by British and Portuguese troops after the siege of 1813.
 It was built in the 18th century, and is the only relic of the San Sebastián Merchants’ Guild still standing.

 The fortified tower house was built by the Merchants’ Guild to supervise operations in the port and provide numerous services such as monitoring the arrival and departure of vessels, collecting mooring fees, controlling loading and unloading operations, keeping the wharves and anchorages in good condition, maintaining order and security on the dockside and on the vessels moored there, handling towing operations, maritime assistance, monitoring and supplying sand and stones for ballast, etc. For some time it was also home to a school of maritime studies.

 Up to the mid-19th century this was the only building outside the city walls in the harbour area.
 The exact date of its construction is not known, but it is thought to date from the mid 18th century, as it appears on a plan of the city dated 1760, marked as the “Guild House”

 After the devastation of the city by fire in 1813 the tower house became the official headquarters of the Merchants’ Guild and the St. Peter’s Guild of Seafarers [“Cofradía de Mareantes de San Pedro”].